Encapto MSP provides deep integration with Meraki for automated provisioning and right-sized portals for different customer needs.

 Encapto Template will be created.
 This organisation will be used as a template to clone for new customer organisations.
 You may make changes to this organisation that you want to be cloned to each customer organisation when they are created.
 Note that the changes will not be applied to existing customer organisations.

-Encapto Template, there will be a config template created, which is used for cloning (but not binding) new combined networks for customer sites.
+Encapto Template organisation, there will be a network config template created, which is used for cloning (but not binding) new combined networks for customer sites.
 Note that Encapto MSP does not support having networks bound to templates.
 This template will be copied across to newly created customer organisations, and that copy in the customer organisation will be used as a template for cloning customer sites.

 This is password protected WiFi and it's configured as SSID slot 13.